score-p/otf2_cli_io_filter/README.md

 ```sh
 ~> make clangformat
 ```

 ### Tests
 ```sh
 ~> make test
 ```

 ## Todos
-* `make clean` deletes generate files, it is better to create a new command for that
 * log the filtered files

 ## Known issues